Students killed in Seattle bus crash were from four countries

 SEATTLE Four college students killed in the crash of their charter bus and an amphibious tour bus on a Seattle bridge were from Austria, China, Indonesia and Japan, their school said on Friday.

-The dead were Claudia Derschmidt, 49, of Austria; Privando Putradanto, 18, of Indonesia; Mami Sato, 36, from Japan; and Runjie Song, a 17-year-old from China, North Seattle College said in a statement.
+Among the dead were Claudia Derschmidt, 49, of Austria; Privando Putradanto, 18, of Indonesia; and Mami Sato, a 36-year-old from Japan, North Seattle College said in a statement.
+The fourth victim was a 17-year-old girl from China whose name was not released because she was a minor.

-About 90 firefighters and medics responded to the scene of Thursday afternoon's head-on collision on the busy Aurora Bridge, and about 50 people were treated at hospitals, authorities said.
+About 90 firefighters and medics responded to the scene of Thursday afternoon's head-on collision on the busy Aurora Bridge, and 51 people were treated at hospitals, Seattle officials said.

 The college said several students remained in critical condition, and other students and a North employee sustained serious injuries.